TeamBreach/CaseStudy2/ProcrastinationStudy.md

 #getwd()
 ```

-Procrastination data imported and cleaned

-Import the data.
-It has 4,264 observations and 61 variables:
+Procrastination data is imported and cleaned.
+There are 4,264 observations and 61 variables:

 ```r